 To add on to the complexity for the umpire, the strike zone isn’t set until the batter begins their swing.

-To determine the height of the strike zone, the umpire must determine when the batter begins their swing and then judge the height of the strike zone based on how the batter begins their swing.
+To determine the height of the strike zone, the umpire must determine when the hitter begins their swing and then judge the height of the strike zone.

-The way the batter sets up in the batter’s box can give an umpire a pretty good indication of where the strike zone will be for that batter, but the umpire won’t know the actual height of the strike zone until the batter starts to swing.
+The way the batter sets up in the batter’s box can give an umpire a pretty good indication of where the strike zone will be, but the umpire won’t know the actual height of the strike zone until the batter starts to swing.

 Does the Strike Zone Change Based on Height?